When Can an Adult Child Be Liable for a Parent's Nursing Home Bill?

 Local Elder Law Attorneys in Your City

-The court usually looks at a number of factors in determining the need for a guardian or conservator, including the following:
+The court usually looks at a number of factors in determining the need for a guardian or conservator.
+These include the following:

-To help you determine whether your loved one would benefit from a guardianship, be sure to work with a qualified attorney near you.
+To determine whether your loved one would benefit from a guardianship, work with an elder law attorney near you.
+They can assist with filing for a guardianship or other aspects of guardianship cases.

 Read moreIn addition to nursing home care, Medicaid may cover home care and some care in an assisted living facility.
 Coverage in your state may depend on waivers of federal rules.